DiVino.com.au

 Description

-The 2019 Uccelliera Brunello di Montalcino is brooding yet intense, bursting from the glass with a wave of autumnal spices, crushed cherries, cedar shavings, and steeped plums, lifted by pine hints.
+Uccelliera Brunello di Montalcino is brooding yet intense, bursting from the glass with a wave of autumnal spices, crushed cherries, cedar shavings, and steeped plums, lifted by pine hints.
 This wine is deeply textural, elegant, and refined, with a dense wave of ripe wild berry fruits, guided by vibrant acidity and offset by oranges and balsamic herbs.
 It finishes grippy and extended with a black hole of tension and a sweet and sour sensation that lingers, as crunchy tannins resonate throughout.
 The 2019 is youthfully backward today, yet there's a balance that can’t be denied, especially as it opens up over twenty-four hours.

 *Every effort is made to ensure the current vintage is accurate; however, variations can occur.
 If you are after a specific vintage, please contact us prior to ordering.